like-it/r3m-framework/README.md

-# r3m-framework
+# R3m/framework

+R3m/framework is a PHP framework for web and console applications.

+It has a powerful scripting language which syntax looks like Smarty.
+It enables to script in `.json` files.
+It has a MVC pattern.

-See http://universeorange.com for more information.
+See http://universeorange.com for more information (documentation).